vzool/docs/app/user-guide.md

 # App User Guide

 This guide is written for non-technical users who are just getting started with Directus or who are looking to learn more about the lesser-known features of the Application.
 If you are installing or configuring the Directus App, you may be interested in our [Admin Docs](#).
 Those looking to extend or customize the Directus App codebase should reference our [Contributor Docs](#).

-## What is Directus

-Directus is a suite of software for managing content that can be connected anywhere.
-That's quite a broad description, so let's take a look at a few examples to get a better idea of what it means.

-* **Websites** – You might be managing simple text and images for a personal blog, massive amounts of syndicated content for a network of enterprise sites, or highly customized user account data for a complex webapp service; Directus has it covered.
-* **Native Apps** – Phone apps have similar needs to websites, but often need to receive content in a different format.
-Directus stores and delivers all content _agnostically_ so that's not a problem.
-* **Kiosks** – Ever notice those kiosks at airports or restaurants?
-Flight information and menus are content too (sometimes called data) and it can all be managed in Directus.
-* **Digital-Signage** – From the small screens in the back of taxis to huge digital billboards towering over highways, the text, images, and videos on those displays is all content that needs to be managed.
-Directus can easily handle that.
-* **Internet-of-Things (IoT) Devices** – The internet-of-things is the umbrella term for all the world's connected "smart" devices.
-Refrigerators, washing machines, security cameras—even lights and thermostats.
-If it's considered a smart device then chances are it's sending or recieving data somewhere.
-Somewhere like Directus.
-* **Wearables** – Smart watches, fitness trackers, and GPS bracelets all typically stores data in the "Cloud" (a fancy word for the internet).
-Whether mapping your hike or tracking the number of steps taken along the way, each of those devices shares its data with a service like Directus.
-* **Internal Tools** – Perhaps you just need an internal productivity tool that doesn't connect anywhere.
-Project management software, to-do lists, inventory systems, time trackers, note taking, etc. Directus is a flexible alternative to spreadsheets and proprietary monthly services.
-* **Combined Systems** – Perhaps your project includes several of the above platforms.
-Why setup, learn, and pay for multiple specific systems that can't share content with each other?
-Instead, manage all your content in one place, then simply connect it anywhere and everywhere.
-Now data for your customers, sales, payroll, scheduling, etc. all live together, which allows for very revealing connections to be made.
-Synergy!
+If you're completely new to the platform it is recommended that you read our [What is Directus](../what-is-directus.html) article.

 ## Login